ChungWasawat/data-notes/de-courses-notes/de-zach-lecture/de-bootcamp-zach-lec1.md

   - not suitable for
       - Latest snapshot
       - Daily/Monthly/Yearly snapshot depended on some dimensions
+  - it's okay to not be idempotent if SCD table is designed properly

 How can you model dimensions that change?
 - Singular snapshots (only latest snapshot available)